 Daniël P. Melters, Ph.D.

-Daniël originally comes from the Netherlands.
-He received his Bachelor's and Master’s degree in Biomedical Sciences from the Leiden University, the Netherlands.
-For his M.S .degree, he worked in Dr. Lipsky’s lab at the NIH/NIAMS, studying the B lymphocyte immunoglobulin heavy chain repertoire.
-For his MS thesis Daniël joined Dr. De Kloet’s lab at the LACDR/Leiden University, where he identified single nucleotide polymorphisms (SNPs) in the mineralocorticoid receptor gene of different inbred mouse strains.
-Following his M.S., he moved to San Francisco where Daniël joined Dr. Pearce’s lab at UCSF.
-Here he worked on elucidating the aldosterone-signaling pathway that regulates sodium reabsorption in kidney epithelial cells.
-For his Ph.D., Daniël joined the labs of Drs.
+Dr. Melters received his Bachelor's and Master’s degree in Biomedical Sciences from the Leiden University, the Netherlands.
+For his M.S .degree, he studied important questions in immunology and neuroscience.
+After his M.S., Dr. Melters joined the endocrinology lab of Dr. Pearce’s lab at UCSF.
+For his Ph.D., Dr. Melters joined the labs of Drs.
 Ian Korf and Simon Chan at UC Davis.
 In this collaboration, he used bioinformatic tools to identify candidate centromeric tandem repeats across the eukaryotic tree.
-In addition, he joined the biotechnology program, which led to an internship at Genentech.
-In 2014, Daniël joined the LRGBE/CSEM as a Postdoctoral Fellow, where he works under the guidance of Dr. Yamini Dalal, studying the structural features of centromeric chromatin, what makes it unique and to determine its functional consequences.
-His interests outside the lab include, but are not limited to, racing cars, his family, reading about current affairs and history, and science policy.
+In addition, he joined the biotechnology program, where he did an internship at Genentech in science policy.
+Dr. Melters joined the LRGBE/CSEM as a Postdoctoral Fellow, where he works under the guidance of Dr. Yamini Dalal, studying the structural features of centromeric chromatin in cancer, elucidating functional consequences when chromatin regulation goes awry in cancer.